 "But mostly it concerns my own role in it and how it affects my personal story."

 The light turned green.
 Frowning, Donna switched it off "Sorry, that's distracting.
 You were saying?"

 Fiona took a deep breath and told her friend everything.
-About her unexplained water powers.
+About her unexpected, unexplained water powers.
 About her acquiescence in Axel's plan.
-About pouring water all over the road, ready to be frozen with Axel's freeze ray.
+About pouring water all over the road, ready to be frozen by Norman using Axel's freeze ray.

 About a daylight robbery, in short.